top of page

 Demonstrate and execute authentic research practices to tackle real-world problems as a model to near-peer students.

-Assist near peers in building confidence as researchers and in acquiring and accessing resources needed to complete course-based undergraduate research.
+Assist near-peers in building confidence as researchers and in acquiring and accessing resources needed to complete course-based undergraduate research.

-Develop higher-order impactful communication skills to convey concepts and processes while providing quality formative feedback to students.
+Develop higher-order, impactful communication skills to convey concepts and processes while providing quality formative feedback to students.

 Use self-assessment and reflective writing to evaluate and improve performance as a peer mentor.